HEC Paris: Qatar

-HEC Paris in Qatar is a remote campus of HEC Paris, located in Doha, the capital of Qatar.

-HEC Paris in Qatar is the result of an agreement between HEC Paris and the Qatar Foundation.
+HEC Paris, Doha, formerly HEC Paris in Qatar, is a remote campus of HEC Paris, located in Doha, the capital of Qatar.
+HEC Paris, Doha, is the result of an agreement between HEC Paris and the Qatar Foundation.

-HEC Paris in Qatar campus is located in the “Tornado Tower” in the heart of the “West Bay” financial centre of the city of Doha.
+HEC Paris, Doha, campus is located in the Tornado Tower in the heart of the West Bay financial centre of the city of Doha.
 HEC Qatar offers four types of programs, including an Executive MBA and a Mastère spécialisé program.